kingyin3613/ringspy/README.md

 ```

 - `geoName` is the geometry name, `path` is the folder where the mesh files will be generated.
 - `iter_max` is the max number of iteration for randomly placing a new non-overlapping wood cell particle in the 2D annual rings domain.
-Generally, larger `iter_max` leads to more centroidal Voronoi cells, for more reference, see [Centroidal Voronoi Tessellation](https://en.wikipedia.org/wiki/Centroidal_Voronoi_tessellation/).
+Noticing that, larger `iter_max` leads to more centroidal Voronoi cells, for more reference, see [Centroidal Voronoi Tessellation](https://en.wikipedia.org/wiki/Centroidal_Voronoi_tessellation/).
 - `print_interval` is the print interval when every n cell particles are placed in the model domain.
 - `r_min` and `r_max` are the upper and lower bounds of radii to generate 2D annual rings, `nrings` is the number of rings.
 - `width_heart`, `width_early`, and `width_late`, are annual ring widths for heartwood, earlywood, and latewood, respectively, which all together determine the morphology of the wood mesostructure.